 Mary, mother of our Lord and Savior, Jesus Christ, just cannot seem to get a fair shake.
 On the one hand, you have members of traditional churches who ascribe a level of adoration to her that is simply blasphemy.
 On the other hand, you have some reactionary Christians who are almost dismissive as to her role as the earthly mother of Jesus.

-There is only one fair assessment of who Mary, wife of Joseph the carpenter was, and that is a godly woman who is truly blessed, even nearly two millennium after her death.
-And that assessment can be found in one place: God’s word, the Bible.
+There is only one fair assessment of who Mary, wife of Joseph the carpenter was, and that is a godly woman who is truly blessed, even nearly two millennia after her death.
+And that assessment can be found in one place: God’s Word, the Bible.
 Not in the vain teachings of men nor in the opinions of pundits and prognosticators.
-Rather, in the books of the Bible beginning with a prophecy found in Isaiah 7:14 and later fulfilled in the gospels.
+Rather, in the books of the Bible beginning with a prophecy found in Isaiah 7:14 and later fulfilled in the Gospels.

 And Mary said: “My soul exalts the Lord, And my spirit has rejoiced in God my Savior.
 For He has had regard for the humble state of His bondslave; For behold, from this time on all generations will count me blessed.”
 Luke 1:46-48